NathanielYC/RecognizingHandwrittenDigits/README.md

 # RecognizingHandwrittenDigits

 This project uses AI to recognize and classify handwritten digits using the MNIST dataset.
 It allows users to train and test a neural network with customizable parameters and upload their own digit images for classification.
+The code is based off of existing code and updated to work with python3.

 ---